 Sub-brands and unit wordmarks are for use by academic, research and administrative units.
-If you have questions, contact us for assistance.
+For sub-brand lock-ups, contact your college or school's director of communications.
+If you have other questions, contact us for assistance.

 Degree-granting colleges, schools and institutes, and university-level research centers are designated sub-brands that have official lockups, a visual construct that connects them to the university mark.
 Departments and units within each entity should use the sub-brand lockup to build recognition.